BellevueCollege/public-docs/git/git-application-release.md

 **Note for projects that use build processes:** Step 3 is the perfect time to compile your Sass/SCSS stylesheets for production.
 We primarily use Gulp for this - running simply `gulp` from the command line will compile for production.
 For plugins that use the Create Guten Blocks framework, run `npm run build` instead.

-## Step 4: Merge the release branch with master branch
+## Step 4: Merge the release branch with trunk branch
-Now that you got your release branch completed it's time to merge those changes back with *master* so the *master* branch stays current with the latest release.
+Now that you got your release branch completed it's time to merge those changes back with *trunk* so the *trunk* branch stays current with the latest release.

 You can do this by running the following git commands.
 Don't forget to edit the release branch name to match your own.

 ~~~~
-git checkout master
+git checkout trunk
 git merge --no-ff release-v2.5
 ~~~~

 ## Step 5: Tag the release
-While still in the *master* branch you should create a tag to document the release.
+While still in the *trunk* branch you should create a tag to document the release.
 The tag name should start with the letter *v* for version followed by the targeted release number.
 You can create a tag for the release with the following command.

 ~~~~
 git tag -a v2.5